ispc/ispc/docs/ispc.rst

 ----------------

 ``__attribute__((external_only))`` can be applied to a function with ``export`` qualifier.
-It informs the compiler that it should not generate a ISPC version of the function.
+It informs the compiler that it should not generate an ISPC version of the function.
 This is useful for functions that are only called from C/C++ in case when the user wants to reduce the size of the generated code.
 Same effect can be achieved by using ``-ffunction-sections`` compiler